DamLabResources/OMICS/projects/ceg327/README.md

 SRR15931096	| J-Lat 10.6-ATAC_rep1; Homo sapiens; ATAC-seq

 Only J-Lat 10.6 datasets will be used for this project.
-Please see ~/data-projects/chelsea/atacseq/ATACseq_data.updated.csv for input details.
+Please see `~/repos/OMICs/projects/ceg327/ATACseq_data.updated.csv` for input details.

-This data was analyzed using the nf-core/atacseq pipeline (Patel et al., 2023).
+This data was analyzed using the `nf-core/atacseq` pipeline (Patel et al., 2023).

-I made changes to nextflow atacseq pipeline as detailed in the makefile:
+I made changes to nextflow atacseq pipeline as detailed in the `makefile`:
 ```bash
 ~/repos/OMICs/projects/ceg327/makefile
 ```
-I had to re-install nextflow in my repo, as I couldn't run it from the makefile.
+I had to re-install `nextflow` in my repo, as I couldn't run it from the `makefile`.

 Next, I had to run the test the pipeline to confirm whether everything is working:
 ```bash
 nextflow run nf-core/atacseq -profile test,conda --outdir ./results
 ```
-Kept getting an error message related to the conda channel configuration, so I reordered the channels by editing the .condarc file located in the home
+Kept getting an error message related to the `conda` channel configuration, so I reordered the channels by editing the .condarc file located in the home
 directory:
 ```bash